jsontypedef/json-typedef-spec/draft-ucarion-json-type-definition-xx.md

   evaluating *S*'s value against the instance, with the "discriminator tag exemption" applied to *I*.

-Each of the list items above are defined to be mutually exclusive.
+The list items above are defined to be mutually exclusive.
 For the same instance and schema, only one of the list items above will apply.

 For example, the schema: